 - You may choose to take Mock Trial, a year-long course that includes simulation exercises involving trial preparation and trial procedures, including motion filing and oral arguments.

 In addition to elective requirements within your major, you will also complete 12 hours of general business electives.
-For these courses, you can choose from any area, as long as you are not also counting them toward your major requirements.
+For these courses, you can choose from any academic area, as long as you are not also counting them toward your major requirements.
 With electives, you can explore topics outside your major that will apply to the career path you ultimately choose.
+If you wish, you can use these 12-credits towards an additional Freeman major, minor or certificate (our Freeman academic advisors can guide you through your options).

 - LGST 3010 Legal, Ethical and Regulatory Environment of Business